 - How do you figure out if it’s cheaper to make something from scratch or buy it instead?

-- How can you see how much food you have (and come up with a plan to eat it?)
+- Can you see how much food you have (and come up with a plan to eat it?)

 - How do you stop having “nothing to eat” when the fridge is full?